Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 Yes, I understand.

-I try to laugh whenever possible too.
+I try to laugh whenever possible, too.

-The boy gets hard sometimes.
+But boy, it gets hard sometimes.

 I know.